The Boy from New York City: The Manhattan Transfer version

 "To have a hit like that you need a great song.
-We thought 'Boy from New York City' had a second shot [at success] in it & it did.
+We thought 'Boy from New York City' had a second shot [at success] in it and it did.
 It's one of those perfect sing-a-long songs.
 People love to sing it & the key to that song is the bassline at the beginning...that grabs the listener.
 That song swings."

+This version was used as the entrance theme for wrestler Jimmy Valiant in the 1980s.